MitkumarR/ubuntu-based-file-hosting-and-ssh-container/README.md

 # Ubuntu-based File Hosting and SSH Container

-I have built custom docker image.
+I have built custom docker image on parrot os.
 It's based on Ubuntu 22.04 running Apache and SSH.
 It is allowing file hosting and remote shell access using openSSH.

 ### Features
 - Based on Ubuntu 22.04